linode/docs/docs/platform/network-helper.md

 Linode's Network Helper is a tool implemented in a Linode configuration profile, which automatically configures static networking on your Linode at boot.
 Network Helper is currently in beta, and available to anyone who would like to try it.
 Network Helper works will all current Linux distributions available for deployment.

-Thanks to Network Helper, you don't have to worry about manually configuring a static IPv4 address, or changing that configuration when you enable private networking, or add an additional public IPv4 address.
+Thanks to Network Helper, you don't have to worry about manually configuring a static IPv4 address, or changing that configuration when you enable private networking, add an additional public IPv4 address, or migrate to a new data center.

+{: .note }
+> Network Helper does not effect IPv6 networking.
+Please see our [Native IPv6 Networking](/docs/networking/native-ipv6-networking) for more information on IPv6.

 ## What Does It Do?